oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 times - is there a dierence in execution time, why?
-If you actually want to implement even larger blocks (I don't think so but the idea is relevant for a 32-bit system and is what Doug Lee did in his rst implementation) you could do another trick.
+If you actually want to implement even larger blocks (I don't think so but the idea is relevant for a 32-bit system and is what Doug Lee did in his first implementation) you could do another trick.
 The idea is that the size of the block before need only be known if it is free.
 If it is free it does not use the room allocated for the user data.
 Assume that we know that there is always room for eight bytes of user data, then we can shrink our own header